 The fund's subadviser uses a "growth" style of management and seeks to identify companies with above average potential for earnings growth.
-Under normal market conditions, the subadviser expects that: (1) an investment in any single issuer (at the time of purchase) will comprise less than 5% of the total value of the assets in the portfolio; and (2) an investment in any one sector (at the time of purchase) will not exceed the greater of: (i) 150% of the benchmark sector weight, or (ii) 25% of the total value of the assets in the portfolio.
+Under normal market conditions, the subadviser expects that: (1) an investment in any single issuer (at the time of purchase) will comprise less than 5% of the total value of the assets in the portfolio; and (2) an investment in any one sector (at the time of purchase) will not exceed the greater of: (i) 150% of the sector weight of the Russell 2000® Growth Index or (ii) 25% of the total value of the assets in the portfolio.